dgc-network/coliving-protocol/solana-programs/anchor/coliving-data/cli/README.md

 --user-id 1
 ```

-Export the created content list ID in logs as $CONTENT_LIST_ID.
+Export the created contentList ID in logs as $CONTENT_LIST_ID.

-## 4. Updating a content list
+## 4. Updating a contentList
-Update a given content list denoted by its id.
+Update a given contentList denoted by its id.

 ```
 yarn run ts-node cli/main.ts -f updateContentList \